twiddlingbits/twr-wasm/docs/api/api-ts-library.md

 ## Registering your API
 To register you class so that the APIs are available to C code, you use code akin to this in your `index.html` (or similar):
 ~~~
-import twrLibExample from "./out/twrlibex.js"  // libraries use default export
+import twrLibTimerMod from "./twrlibtimer.js"  // default export

-const libEx=new twrLibExample();  // will register itself
+new twrLibTimerMod();  // will register itself
 ~~~

 If you are a contributor to twr-wasm and plan to add your library as new built-in APIs, add the registration to `twrLibBultins.ts`

-As of this writing, each twrLibrary derived class can only have one instance (that can be shared by multiple .wasm modules).
-This will change shortly.

 ## Example Function Explained
 Here is what is happening in this code: